 Superstar reader Mac points to this FlyerTalk thread, which suggests that Delta is now imposing fuel surcharges for award redemptions on Korean Air.

-A few weeks ago I wrote about how Korean Air is actually a hidden gem of SkyTeam, given that they have excellent business class award availability to Asia.
+I tend to think that Korean Air is actually a hidden gem of SkyTeam, given that they have excellent business class award availability to Asia.
 While they have blackout dates for nearly six months of the year, award space is wide open during any other time period.
 And they also serve lots of US destinations, I think more so than any other Asian airline, so they’re a great option for redeeming otherwise not-so-valuable SkyMiles.

 Up until now Delta only imposed fuel surcharges for travel originating in Europe and also for travel on select partner airlines, like Virgin Australia and Air Tahiti Nui), though not for travel originating in the US on any SkyTeam partners .